 Common side effects

-Common side effects happen in more than 1 in 100 people.
+These common side effects of metformin happen in more than 1 in 100 people.
+There are things you can do to help cope with them:

 Low blood sugar